State Records of South Australia holds many records relating to immigration to South Australia from 1836 onwards.

 Barwell Boys and Big Brothers in the 1920s

-Later schemes run by the South Australian government included those run in the 1950s and 1960s, targeting mostly British migrants.
-We also hold records of schemes run by the State on behalf of the Commonwealth.
+Later schemes administered by the South Australian government included those run in the 1950s and 1960s, targeting mostly British migrants.
+State Records also hold records of schemes run by the State on behalf of the Commonwealth.

 See GRG35/39 and immigration related series within GRG7 for records relevant to applications and nominations.